mbaityje/guides/2020_05_26_configure_siam_servers_abcpy.md

 ## 3. Compile the code

 Some code uses Fortran code interfaced to Python that has to be compiled.
-It is always better to have a look at the compile scripts before running them.
+**It is always better to have a look at the compile scripts before running** **them**.

 ### abcpy_extension